aMytho/GlimBoi-Docs/content/docs/integrations/Follow Alerts.md

 Save your settings when finished.

 > As spam protection the Glimesh API limits a follower message to once per 6 hours.
-This prevents a user from following and refollowing to spam the chat with follow messages.
+This prevents a user from following and re-following to spam the chat with follow messages.